nkss-dev/atlas/courses/CSPC26.md

    - Packet network topology
    - Datagrams and Virtual Circuits – Structure of Switch / Router
    - Connectionless and Virtual Circuit packet Switching
-   - Traffic management and QoS – FIFO, Priority Queues, Fair Queuing, MPLS.
+   - Traffic management and QoS – FIFO, Priority Queues, Fair Queuing, MPLS

 ## Unit 6

 1. **TCP/IP:**
    - Architecture
-   - Internet protocols – IP packet, Addressing, Subnet addressing, IP routing, CIDR, ARP,
+   - **Internet Protocols:**
+     - IP packet
+     - Addressing
+     - Subnet addressing
+     - IP routing
+     - CIDR
+     - ARP
+     - RARP
+     - ICMP
+     - Reassembly
+     - IPv6
+     - UDP
-   - RARP, ICMP, Reassembly, IPv6, UDP, Transmission Control Protocol – TCP, DHCP, Mobile IPv6,
+     - Transmission Control Protocol - TCP
+     - DHCP
+     - Mobile IPv6
+   - **Internet Routing Protocols:**
-   - Internet Routing protocols, Multicast Routing.
+     - Multicast Routing

 # Reference Books

-1. Leon Garcia and IndraWidjaja: Communication Networks – Fundamental Concepts and Key Architectures, TMH, 2000.
+- Leon Garcia and IndraWidjaja: Communication Networks – Fundamental Concepts and Key Architectures, TMH, 2000
-2. A.S.
-Tanenbaum: Computer Networks, Fourth Edition, Pearson Education, 2003.
+- A.S.
+Tanenbaum: Computer Networks, Fourth Edition, Pearson Education, 2003
-3. Forouzan: Data Communications and Networks, Fourth Edition, McGraw Hill, 2007.
+- Forouzan: Data Communications and Networks, Fourth Edition, McGraw Hill, 2007

 # Outcomes

-1. Understand computer network basic, different models used for study of computer networks, ability to identify different designs, understanding of the issues surrounding wired and wireless Networks.
+- Understand computer network basic, different models used for study of computer networks, ability to identify different designs, understanding of the issues surrounding wired and wireless Networks.
-2. Design, calculate, and apply subnet masks to fulfill networking requirements and building the skills of routing mechanisms.
+- Design, calculate, and apply subnet masks to fulfill networking requirements and building the skills of routing mechanisms.
-3. Analyze the features and operations of various application layer protocols such as Http, DNS, SMTP and FTP.
+- Analyze the features and operations of various application layer protocols such as Http, DNS, SMTP and FTP.
-4. Analyze the requirements for a given organizational structure and select the most appropriate networking architecture and technologies.
+- Analyze the requirements for a given organizational structure and select the most appropriate networking architecture and technologies.
-5. Familiarity with the basic protocols of computer networks, and how they can be used to assist in network design and implementation.
+- Familiarity with the basic protocols of computer networks, and how they can be used to assist in network design and implementation.